JueeeX/FDTad/README.md

 This repository contains a partial implementation of FDTad, a lightweight federated distillation framework designed for time-series anomaly detection in distributed environments.
 The work is part of an ongoing research project.

+This work is supported by a confidential research project that is currently ongoing.
+Due to confidentiality requirements, we cannot provide the complete codebase at this time.
+However, we are committed to releasing the code once the project concludes.
+In the meantime, we have made some key modules available to facilitate understanding of our implementation.

 ## Overview

 FDTad addresses key challenges in federated learning, including data heterogeneity, privacy constraints, and high communication overhead.
 The framework combines several innovative components: